raspberrypilearning/space-talk/en/step_5.md

 --- task ---
 Change the words and number of seconds in the `think`{:class="block3looks"} block.
 --- /task ---

+--- task ---

+**Test:** Click on Giga, on the Stage, to see the sprite say change colour and use a thought bubble.

+--- /task ---

 --- save ---